 I imagine.
 I have never visited the Tempio, and now probably never will.

 Clarke has.
 He says that he visited the Tempio, once, when he was living in Rome, in the company of Ray Bartley.

 For an Italian man Rimini is where you go to get laid by the easy German girls who in common imagination lounge drunk and naked and carefree on the beach, like clubbable seals; but Clarke was looking for an inscription he recalled having read about in Hugh Kenner’s book on Pound; the inscription was hidden somewhere on a pillar and read, he thought, adamo me fecit.

-It was only later, having of course failed to find it, that he was able to remind himself that this particular luminous detail is found somewhere in a church in Verona.
+It was only later, having failed to find it, that he was able to remind himself that this particular luminous detail is located somewhere in a church in Verona.